EdJoPaTo/website-stalker/README.md

     `website-stalker init` will create a git repo (`git init`) and the example config (`website-stalker example-config > website-stalker.yaml`) for you.

-- Add your favorite website to the config file `website-stalker.yaml`.
+- Add your favorite website to the configuration file `website-stalker.yaml`.
     Also make sure to set the value of [from](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/From) to an email address of yours.

     ```bash